Indeed Software Engineer Interview

 • Efficiency is key, and you're tasked with assessing performance and optimizing existing code to make optimal use of hardware resources.

 • Clear and persuasive communication is emphasized, as you engage with product managers, data scientists, and fellow engineers, ensuring effective collaboration across the team.
+This emphasis on teamwork is also seen in the Meta Software Engineer and Reddit Software Engineer roles.

 Indeed Software Engineer Skills and Qualifications